 For cancer patients, optimal nutrition plays an important role in quality of life.
 Cancer can deplete your body’s nutrients, cause weight loss and can also have a negative effect on appetite and your body’s ability to digest foods.

 Seeing a nutrition specialist can be very helpful.
-Our Registered Dietitian and Herbalist, Cindy Gates RD, LD, has years of specialized training and experience in helping cancer patients support their immune system and counteract the effects of their illness.
+Our registered dietitian Alisha Sandage RD, LD, LMNT, is dedicated to helping cancer patients support their immune system and counteract possible side-effects of their illness and course of treatment.

 Seeing our dietitian can help you have fewer nutrition-related symptoms, such as nausea and vomiting, constipation, diarrhea, difficulty swallowing, dry mouth, and lack of appetite.